-In particular, if the Company discovers at any time that (i) Shares are owned by a Prohibited Person or a United States Person or U.S. Person, either alone or in conjunction with any other person, whether directly or indirectly, or that (ii) Class I Shares, Class I(AUD) Shares, Class I(CHF) Shares, Class I(EUR) Shares, Class I(EUR)-Hedged Shares, Class R[i] Shares, Class R[i](GBP) Shares, Class RN[i](EUR) Shares, Class RN[i](EUR) Shares, Class RN[i](EUR)-Hedged Shares, Class RN[i](AUD) Shares, Class RA Shares, Class A Shares, Class A(EUR) Shares, or Class A(EUR)-Hedged Shares are owned by an entity which does not qualify as an Institutional Investor, the Board of Directors may at its discretion and without liability, compulsorily redeem the Shares pursuant to the procedure set forth in the Articles of Incorporation after giving notice of at least ten (10) calendar days.
+In particular, if the Company discovers at any time that (i) Shares are owned by a Prohibited Person or a United States Person or U.S. Person, either alone or in conjunction with any other person, whether directly or indirectly, or that (ii) Class I Shares, Class I(AUD) Shares, Class I(CHF) Shares, Class I(EUR) Shares, Class I(EUR)-Hedged Shares, Class R[i] Shares, Class R[i](GBP) Shares, Class RN[i](EUR) Shares, Class RN[i](EUR) Shares, Class RN[i](EUR) Shares, Class RN[i](GBP) Shares, Class RN[i](EUR) Shares, Class RN[i](EUR)-Hedged Shares, Class RN[i](AUD) Shares, Class RA Shares, Class A Shares, Class A(EUR) Shares, or Class A(EUR)-Hedged Shares are owned by an entity which does not qualify as an Institutional Investor, the Board of Directors may at its discretion and without liability, compulsorily redeem the Shares pursuant to the procedure set forth in the Articles of Incorporation after giving notice of at least ten (10) calendar days.
 This procedure may entail the repurchase of these Shares by the Company at an amount equal to the NAV per Share of the relevant Class and/or Category of the relevant Sub-fund to which the Shares belong, and upon redemption, the Prohibited Person or U.S. Persons will cease to be the owner of those Shares.
 The Company may require any Shareholder to provide it with any information that it may consider necessary for the purpose of determining whether or not such owner of Shares is or will be a Prohibited Person or a U.S. Person or United States Person.